angxionglin/LTA/README.md

 If not,
 Install the NuGet for Unity by Assets -> Import Package -> Custom Package -> Select [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity/releases/download/v3.0.5/NugetForUnity.3.0.5.unitypackage) you've previously installed

+Go to NuGet -> Manage Nuget Packages -> *Installed* Tab

+Make sure the following is there if not navigate back to the *Online* Tab and install it
+- Microsoft.MixedReality.QR
+- Microsoft.Rest.ClientRuntime
+- Microsoft.VCRTForwarders.140
+- Microsoft.Windows.MixedReality.DotNetWINRT
+- Newtonsoft.Json
+- OpenCV

 ### Linking up Visual Studio and Unity for Auto Complete statements when coding / developing in Visual Studio